ohjay/chickensong/README.md

 ## Results

-Documentation of your results in an appropriate format, both links to files and a brief description of their contents:
-- `.wav` files or `.mp4`

-Bonus: chickenspeech (perform voice cloning on a chicken).
+- [`beethoven_ft_chicken.wav`](TODO): chicken rendition of a Beethoven string quartet.
+- [`cambini_wind_ft_chicken.wav`](TODO): chicken rendition of a Cambini wind quintet.

+## Bonus: Chickenspeak

+I already had the [code for it](https://github.com/ohjay/visual-questioner/blob/master/tts.py) (note: as a cleaned-up fragment of [CorentinJ's excellent voice cloning project](https://github.com/CorentinJ/Real-Time-Voice-Cloning)), so I figured I'd try performing voice cloning on a chicken.
+This was the result: [`chickenspeak.wav`](TODO).

 ## Technical Notes

 - The code runs on Ubuntu 18.04 with Python 3.6.8.
+- To get the data, you'll need `youtube-dl`.
+You can install it with pip.
-- It requires PyTorch, librosa, SciPy, tqdm, etc. Nothing too unusual.
+- Other than that, the requirements are PyTorch, librosa, SciPy, tqdm, etc. Nothing too unusual.

 ## References